seemskk/Design-for-social-change/README.md

 # Design for social change
 **Prof. Jay Menon and Seema Krishnakumar**

-The repository puts together the student work from **Design for social change** course for 3rd year UG Communication Design conducted at DJ Academy of Design, Coimbatore from 2014 - 18.
+<a href="https://github.com/seemskk/Design-for-social-change/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener noreferrer">The repository puts together the student work from **Design for social change** course for 3rd year UG Communication Design conducted at DJ Academy of Design, Coimbatore from 2014 - 18.</a>

 The objective of the course was to trigger design intervention in social issues / social dilemmas to bring awareness to a group of people.
 The course intended direct action from students in community through planned communication and events.
 It also had to evaluate the impact of their intervention.